-7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following:
+7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: Α. Any 4 or all of the above Green audit Energy audit Environment audit Clean and green campus recognitions/awards Revend the computed on the computed 5.
+Beyond the campus environmental promotional activities

-- 1. Green audit

-- 2. Energy audit

-- 3. Environment audit

-- 4. Clean and green campus recognitions/awards

-- 5. Beyond the campus environmental promotional activities